Battle of Mérida

-The Battle of Mérida saw Republican militia twice fail to halt the Spanish Army of Africa near the historic town of Mérida early in the Spanish Civil War.
+The Battle of Mérida saw the Republican militia twice fail to halt the Spanish Army of Africa near the historic town of Mérida early in the Spanish Civil War.

 The Nationalists beat the Republicans from the city on 10 August 1936 and secured control the following day, allowing General Juan Yagüe to surround and capture neighbouring Badajoz in the Battle of Badajoz several days later.

 Nationalist advance

 The Nationalist army, under Colonel Carlos Asensio, assembled at Seville with assistance by German and Italian "advisors".
 The force began its Blitzkrieg-like drive northward on 2 August in trucks supplied by General Queipo de Llano.
 Major Antonio Castejón followed with a second column on 3 August.

 Asensio raced north, smashing through fierce Republican resistance on 6 August.
 The next day, the Army of Africa captured the village of Almendralejo after a bloody struggle that decimated both sides.
 The Republicans retreated north to nearby Mérida, while the Nationalists waited for Castejón to arrive.